Bites & Stings

 If you do become unwell for up to a year after you return home – especially if you have a high temperature or flu-like symptoms – don't delay, see your doctor.

 Finally, if you’re pregnant and have previously been travelling to an area with active Zika virus transmission, make sure your GP or your midwife knows about it.

 What is Lyme disease?

-Certain types of ticks carry bacteria that can spread an infection called Lyme disease (up to 17 per cent of ticks are thought to be affected).
+Certain types of ticks carry bacteria that can spread an infection called Lyme disease.
 The ticks that cause it are tiny – about the size of a poppy seed – and are carried by deer, small mammals and birds.

 Many people think it’s a problem that only affects other countries.
 But Lyme disease ticks are here in the UK too, with hotspots including Exmoor, the New Forest, the South Downs, Thetford Forest, the Lake District, the North York Moors, the Scottish Highlands and parts of Wiltshire, Berkshire, Surrey and West Sussex (according to the charity Lyme Disease Action, not all ticks in the UK are infected with Lyme disease – the infection rate varies from one place to another from zero to 15 per cent (iv)).
 But you don’t have to go to the country to get bitten, as they’re also in city parks and our back gardens.
 Tick season lasts from late spring through to autumn.
 The ticks are found in long grass, bracken and areas of overgrown vegetation, and they hook onto your clothing or skin before they bite.
 You may not even realise you’ve been bitten, as not only are the ticks very small, their bites don’t sting or itch either.

 Lyme disease symptoms

 The first thing you may notice is a circular red rash called erythema migrans that spreads slowly (though not everyone bitten by a Lyme disease-carrying tick gets the rash).
 Other early signs include flu-like symptoms such as headaches, severe fatigue, muscle and joint pain, plus a stiff neck, disturbed sleep, blurred vision and swollen glands.